SunSmart advice for farmers and outdoor workers

 Wear wraparound sunglasses.
 Make sure they give UV protection.

 Slop on sunscreen.
 Use sunscreen with SPF minimum 30 UVA protection (higher for children), 20 minutes before going outside and re-apply every two hours – more often if swimming or perspiring.

 Keep babies under six months out of the sun.

 Who is at risk?

 We all need to take care of our skin.
-Farmers and their families, who spend most of their time working or playing outdoors, have a higher than average risk of skin cancer.
+Outdoor workers (farmers, construction workers, gardeners, fisherman etc) who spend most of their time working or playing outdoors, have a higher than average risk of skin cancer.
 Follow the SunSmart Code to reduce the risk.

 Take extra care if you:

 - Have pale or freckled skin that does not tan or burns before it tans.